swiss-ai/mmore/docs/distributed_processing_readme.md

 ## Monitoring Progress

-You can monitor the processing using the dashboard:
+You can monitor the processing using the dashboard, just check its [documentation](/docs/dashboard_readme.md).

-1. Start the dashboard backend on the cluster ([backend instructions](/src/mmore/dashboard/backend/README.md))
-2. Configure the frontend with the backend URL
-3. Start the frontend on your local machine ([frontend instructions](/src/mmore/dashboard/frontend/README.md))

 The dashboard provides:
 - Real-time progress visualization